on orders over $45*

 Unless you have completed a guitar or two previously it can be difficult to know what makes a guitar kit simple or complex to assemble.

-Recommended: Luthier Tools for DIY Guitar Kits
+Recommended: Beginner Friendly DIY Guitar Kits

 For the most part, a beginner friendly guitar kit includes the following: